01-edu/public/subjects/social-network/README.md

 ### docker

-You must create an image that contains both the backend and frontend.
-Where both of them will communicate within the container prevenient from the image.
+You must create two images where one will serve the backend and the other will serve the frontend.

-In theory only one process will suffice.
-So you will have to create a Dockerfile witch will build and run the backend and the frontend, but only one (frontend) will be published to a port on the host machine.
+Both back and front must communicate, for that is the purpose of having them.

+The communication is done in the browser so you will have to publish the ports for both backend and frontend.

 ---